Eclipse – Behind the scenes – Sky Replacement

 SUGARfx Light Pack – I used the Moon Light plug-in to create a moon.
 There are several presets, and has options with flaring effects, obscuration and compositing.

-Red Giant Magic Bullet Looks is my go-to plug-in for color grading because it’s so easy and offers such great alternatives.
+Red Giant Magic Bullet Looks (Available in the Magic Bullet Suite) is my go-to plug-in for color grading because it’s so easy and offers such great alternatives.
 The previews in the Looks UI makes it so fast and easy to create dramatic looks.

 If you’re looking for an all-in-one tool, try Blackmagic Design DaVinci Resolve, one of the best color correcting tools you can get!

-Imagineer mocha Pro is the planar tracker that I used to track the background so that the sun or moon would move along in paralax to the foreground. mocha Plus or mocha AE are also suitable for this task.
+Mocha Pro is the planar tracker that I used to track the background so that the sun or moon would move along in paralax to the foreground.

 Posted by Michele Yamazaki